liflab/beepbeep-3-book/pre-markdown/palettes/README.md

 - A `Function` *f* that determines when the transition should fire.
 This function must have the same input arity as the machine itself, and return a Boolean value.
 - The number of the "destination" state *n*<sub>*d*</sub>.

 Intuitively, a `FunctionTransition` transition stipulates that when the machine is currently in state *n*<sub>*s*</sub> and receives an event *e*, if *f*(*e*) returns `true`, the machine shall move to state *n*<sub>*d*</sub>.
-For example, the first line states that in state 0 (`UNSAFE`), if the incoming event is "hasNext", go to state 1 (`SAFE`).
+For example, the first line states that in State 0 (`UNSAFE`), if the incoming event is "hasNext", go to State 1 (`SAFE`).
 The condition itself is expressed by creating a `FunctionTree` that checks if the incoming event (which is put into the `StreamVariable`) is equal to the `Constant` "hasNext".
 By default, the first state number that is ever given to the `MooreMachine` object is taken as the initial state of that machine.
 So here, `UNSAFE` will be the initial state.
 In BeepBeep's implementation of FSMs, there can only be one initial state.

 The remaining instructions simply add the other transitions to the machine.
-A special remark must be made about state 2, which is a *sink state*; in other words, once you reach this state, you remain there forever.
+A special remark must be made about State 2, which is a *sink state*; in other words, once you reach this state, you remain there forever.
 These states are typically used to indicate that the system has entered into an irrecoverable error condition.
 A possible way to say so is to define the condition on its only transition as the `Constant` true; it will fire whatever the incoming event may be.

 These seven lines of code completely define our FSM.
 However, as it is, the machine is not instructed to output any event at any time.
 We mentioned earlier that this FSM is of a particular kind, called a *Moore machine*.
 Such a machine outputs a symbol when jumping into a new state.
 This means that arbitrary events can be associated to each state of the machine.
 In the present case, let us simply associate the Boolean values `true` to states `UNSAFE` and `SAFE`, and the value `false` to state `ERROR`.
 This is done using a method called `addSymbol()`: